Biopsy - polypsPolyp biopsy

-For areas of the body that can be seen or where the polyp can be felt, a numbing medication is applied to the skin.
+For areas of the body that can be seen or where the polyp can be felt, a numbing medicine is applied to the skin.
 Then a small piece of the tissue that appears to be abnormal is removed.
 This tissue is sent to a laboratory.
 There, it is tested to see if it is cancerous.

 How to Prepare for the Test

 If the biopsy is in the nose or another surface that is open or can be seen, no special preparation is needed.
 Your health care provider will tell you if you need to not eat or drink anything (fast) before the biopsy.

 How the Test will Feel

 Biopsies of polyps inside the body are done during procedures such as EGD or colonoscopy.
 Usually, you will not feel anything during or after the biopsy.

 Why the Test is Performed

 The test is done to determine if the growth is cancerous (malignant).
 The procedure may also be done to relieve symptoms, such as with the removal of nasal polyps.

-Examination of the biopsy shows the polyp to be benign (not cancer).
+Examination of the biopsy sample shows the polyp to be benign (not cancerous).

 What Abnormal Results Mean